Friday, November 5, 2010

 There are several angles one can take in advocating for Housing First - one can view housing as a human right which must be protected and fulfilled, or one can make the economic argument that housing for the chronically homeless actually saves the city money, on aggregate, that isn't spent on emergency services like hospital and jail visits (Moore Place is expected to save Charlotte $2 million in its first year alone), and finally, one can't deny the practical, nothing-else-has-really-worked evidence from decades of observing housing strategies across the country.

 Various pilot programs across the country have experimented with Housing First models and have found success in effectively housing the homeless.
 Downtown Emergency Service Center (DESC) in Seattle sought to implement Housing First principles into a housing development of 25 apartments in 1997.
 Based on the success of this model, they expanded it in 2005 by creating 1811 Eastlake, which provides supportive housing for 75 men and women living with chronic alcohol addictions.
 24/7 services include health care services, case management, and mental health/chemical dependency treatment.
-A 2009 study by the
+A 2009 study by the Journal of the American Medical Association showed that this model saved taxpayers $4 million in one year.
+The longer they had been housed, the greater the reductions in cost of services as well as the greater the reduction of alcoholism.
+Other cities have launched similar projects; a Housing First program in Portland led to a 70 percent drop in the city's chronic homeless population when augmented with outreach staff and support services.
+Moore Place in Charlotte is modeled after these successful Housing First projects.

 It's a controversial idea - Robert Egger observes that those who object say, "It's crazy.
 You're putting a crack addict in an apartment."
 As he goes on to point out, however, all innovative ideas run against the grain of societal expectations and take time to be accepted as alternative solutions to the present problem.
 The present reality, in this case, is one where tens of thousands sleep outside night after night and without the stability provided by housing are unable to find and maintain work, medicate serious mental illness, or address drug addiction.
 Once people have a stable roof over their heads, it is arguably easier to then treat mental illness or addiction.